-In 1839, the 6th Duke of Devonshire acquired this colossal marble foot, and he recorded its provenance: "The great ancient Greek foot was sold to me by Carlo Finelli, the sculptor in Rome: it belonged to the Quirigi family at Lucca and was long in their palace."
+In 1839 the 6th Duke of Devonshire acquired this colossal marble foot, and later recorded its provenance: "The great ancient Greek foot was sold to me by Carlo Finelli, the sculptor in Rome: it belonged to the Quinigi family at Lucca and was long in their palace."

-In 1992, a chiropodist undertook further research and wrote to Chatsworth with an interesting insight.
-He considered the original owner of the foot was a wearer of slip-on shoes as all toes show signs of fixed clawing and being held together in a cramped space.
+In 1992 a chiropodist wrote to Chatsworth with an interesting insight.
+He considered the original owner of the foot was a wearer of slip-on shoes as all the toes show signs of fixed clawing and being held together in a cramped space.
 The fourth and fifth toes also show signs of substantial corns.

 In 2017 the Chatsworth foot was surface cleaned and iron oxide staining in the marble was much reduced.